This article explains how to set up the SQL database documentation process using ApexSQL Doc, a SQL Server documentation tool.

 To set up the SQL database documentation process, the user needs to connect to SQL server first.
 After the application is started there are several ways to connect to SQL server instance:

-Clicking any of the option selected above, the Add SQL Server dialog will appear.
+With a click on any of the option selected above, the Add SQL Server dialog will appear.

 Documenting SQL database from a remote server with slow connection can be improved by increasing the Connection timeout value and the Execution timeout value